23 Dec 2022

-Get inspiration for the new year (and some much deserved relaxation) by watching one of the many food shows on Netflix.
-We’ve selected the most interesting series for bakers, patissiers and chocolatiers.
-From passionate sourdough baking to the creation of gravity defying chocolate chandeliers, these shows will for sure leave you full of ideas for 2022:
+Get inspiration for the new year by watching one of the many food shows on the streaming services (after surviving the busiest holidays season).
+We’ve selected the most interesting series for bakers, patissiers and chocolatiers on Netflix, Disney+, HBO Max and Hulu.
+From passionate sourdough baking to the creation of gravity defying chocolate chandeliers, these shows will for sure leave you full of ideas for 2023:

 Ever heard of ‘bakineering’?
 For Baking Impossible, a bakers and an engineers team up to make confections that are both yummy and able to withstand engineering stress tests.
 Will they float or withstand earthquakes?

 Five shoes are placed on a pedestal and the jury has to guess: which one of these is actually a cake?
 The new Netflix show Is it Cake? is a competition that has pastry chefs competing over who can make the most realistic bakes that imitate bundles of asparagus, bowling pins or a rubber duck.